 In phase 3B (sometimes known as phase 4) clinical studies, additional indications or aspects of the new drug product may be investigated and tested.
 Sometimes, product label information will need to be changed or updated per FDA demand, as more information on the product efficacy and side effects accumulate and become known.

 Phase 3B can be a post-approval (postmarket) study or as a condition for drug approval.
-Phase 3B may include studies to evaluate the study drug compared to a commercial competitor/comparator product, postmarketing surveillance for safety, use in special populations, increased rates of adverse events, long term usage data, quality of life indices, etc
+Phase 3B may include studies to evaluate the study drug compared to a commercial competitor/comparator product, postmarketing surveillance for safety, use in special populations, increased rates of adverse events, long-term usage data, quality of life indices, etc

 Clinical Trials and Clinical Investigations

-Informed consent should be obtained from study participants and submitted according to 21 CFR Part 50 to confirm that volunteers’ participation is truly voluntary and to verify proper disclosure of risks, potential benefits and other alternatives to study subjects.
+Informed consent should be obtained from study participants and submitted according to 21 CFR Part 50 to confirm that volunteers’ participation is truly voluntary and to verify proper disclosure of risks, potential benefits, and other alternatives to study subjects.

 The IRB (Institutional Review Board) of the center(s) where the study is to be conducted will review and monitor the study in order to protect the subjects participating in the clinical trial.

-Clinical investigations should follow FDA 21 CFR Part 312.32 and 21 CFR Part 12 sub-part B, which detail how sponsors should report adverse effects/events, how they should control, distribute and return investigational drug products, and how to assure sponsor investigations are done according to proper protocols, and according to appropriate documentation and implementation practices.
+Clinical investigations should follow FDA 21 CFR Part 312.32 and 21 CFR Part 12 subpart B, which detail how sponsors should report adverse effects/events, how they should control, distribute and return investigational drug products, and how to assure sponsor investigations are done according to proper protocols, and according to appropriate documentation and implementation practices.

-Data will include all relevant data from animal studies, human studies manufacturing and labeling data.
+Data will include all relevant data from animal studies, human studies manufacturing, and labeling data.
 Within 60 days, the FDA will respond to the sponsor to notify if the NDA (or BLA) is accepted for review.
 The FDA will, in the course of its review, determine if the drug will be approved.

 For accelerated approval drugs, detailed in the next section, FDA review will take up to 6 months.
 The application’s final destination for review at CDER is determined based on the therapeutic indication of the investigational new drug product.
 The application will be assigned to the relevant drug product division in CDER (ODEs I, II, III, IV, V, VII).

-Standard review is for drugs that appear to have therapeutic qualities similar to those already marketed.
+The standard review is for drugs that appear to have therapeutic qualities similar to those already marketed.

-Priority review is for drugs that appear to have an advantage over available therapy, if any exists.
+Priority review is for drugs that appear to have an advantage over available therapy if any exists.

 Investigational Drug Accelerated Approval

-When no treatment already exists for treatment of a life-threatening disease, new drugs for that indication considered to have “exceptional promise” may receive accelerated (priority) review and approval, or be eligible for CDER or CBER early access programs.
+When no treatment already exists for the treatment of a life-threatening disease, new drugs for that indication considered to have “exceptional promise” may receive accelerated (priority) review and approval, or be eligible for CDER or CBER early access programs.